eleda77/eleda77.github.io/docs/vocab_list.md

 ### N {#header-title-14}
 **nasothek** - a collection of sculpted noses

+**nom de guerre** - an assumed name under which a person engages in combat or some other activity or enterprise

 **nonce** - (of a word or expression) coined for one occasion; the time being; (also a word for sex offender)

 **noonlight** - the light of noon, the brightest daylight